Be aware of the apps on your child’s cell phone.

 Cell phone apps

-An app on cell phones is like fires with a hamburger.
+An app on cell phones is like fries with a hamburger.
 You are, most likely, going to have several apps on your cell phone.
 Some of the apps are used for budgeting to tracking your heart rate after exercise.

 They are convenient and handy.
 They can also build walls between people and lure young people into dangerous territory.